-Figure 2.2.6 Block diagram of the software program

 SPEECH RECOGNITION SYSTEM

-As stated in the previous section, the program will use Google Cloud Speech-to-Text service to do speech recognition on the audio input of the prototype.
-Based on Google Cloud official documentation, Table 2.2.1 has been made to show the features and capabilities of Google Cloud Speech-to-Text service.
+The program uses Google Cloud Speech-to-Text service to do speech recognition of the audio input to the prototype.
+The features and capabilities of Google Cloud Speech-to-Text service is shown in Table 2.2.1, as extracted from the Google Cloud official documentation (Cloud Speech-to-Text, 2019).

-Table 2.2.1 Features of Google Cloud Speech-to-Text service
+Table 2.2.1 Features of Google Cloud Speech-to-Text (Cloud Speech-to-Text, 2019)